 “On my course, the ratio of boys to girls is more or less equal, which shows how many girls there are that are interested in agriculture, which surprised me.
 The number is definitely continuing to rise, I see more and more girls getting involved, which is brilliant.”
 Sophie explained.

 “At home, I found it quite daunting when I wanted to do something, such as go to a conference, ask questions at meetings, show cattle at shows, go to the mart and drive tractors, as I knew I would be the only young female there.
-I have developed more confidence over the past, as you get used to it.”
+I have developed more confidence in the past, as you get used to it.”
 Sophie explained.

 Sophie is rather vocal when it comes to discussion about Women in Agriculture and she believes that the main challenge that farming females are facing is gender equality.

 “People are quite surprised as to what some women are capable of and what their job is.
-“Women play such an important role in agriculture, promoting gender equality which is crucial in my opinion.”
-Sophie explained.
+“Women play such an important role in agriculture, promoting gender equality which is crucial in my opinion,” Sophie explained.

-“I have seen so many inspiring girls all over social media sharing what they do and what we are capable of, it’s a great encouragement for young girls who are interested in agriculture.”
-Sophie added.
+“I have seen so many inspiring girls all over social media sharing what they do and what we are capable of, it’s a great encouragement for young girls who are interested in agriculture,” Sophie added.

-Advice-Wise Words of Wisdom
+Advice-wise Words of Wisdom

 Sophie proves herself as the ideal candidate to give advice to young aspiring farmers like herself.